Beekeeping in haiti

 Over the last several decades, the global bee population has steadily declined.
 This poses a significant threat to global food security, since 70 of the 100 most important crops that humans consume (representing 90% of the world’s nutrition) directly rely on pollination to grow and produce food.

 Although it is hard to find bee research specific to Haiti, it is safe to assume that the country also has struggling bee populations due to its serious environmental crises.
 Soil erosion, deforestation, and habitat destruction, sparked by colonization and the resulting natural resource exploitation, have likely impacted bees habitats and food sources.
-The intentional care and keeping of bee populations ensures that these valuable insects stay and thrive where they are needed in rural Haiti — empowering Haitian farmers to invest in sustainable agriculture while growing their economic opportunities.
+The intentional care and keeping of bee populations ensures that these valuable insects stay and thrive where they are needed in rural Haiti; this supports Haitian farmers as they invest in sustainable agriculture and grow their economic opportunities.

 The benefits of beekeeping in rural Haiti